AviatrixSystems/Docs/HowTos/Cloud_Networking_Ref_Des.rst

    a.
 Go to Gateway menu and create.
 Make sure:

-   b.
+   #.
 At Gateway Name field, give it a distinct and convenient name.
 For
       example, mgmt-vpn-1

-   c.
-Enable NAT is selected.

-   d.
+   #.
 VPN Access is selected.

-   e.
-The VPN CIDR Block must be a subnet that is outside of all your
-      current VPC CIDR range and outside your laptop or device subnet range.
-In the example above, you may enter 192.168.2.0/24.

-   f.
+   #.
+Use the default VPN CIDR Block.

+   #.
 Split Tunnel Mode is selected.

     |      i.
 In the Additional CIDRs field under Split Tunnel, enter otherVPCs/VNet or any network CIDRs you wish to reach beyond the
                VPC you are connecting to (in this case 172.31.0.0/16 is the